mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - phpMyAdmin Related Items.md

 #### Get rid of the PDF export functionality.

-If you have no use for the PDF export functionality of phpMyAdmin—and who really needs to export MySQL data as a PDF anyway?—ge rid of the PDF export since it uses up lots of RAM and can crash the server; learned that the hard way:
+If you have no use for the PDF export functionality of phpMyAdmin—and who really needs to export MySQL data as a PDF anyway?—get rid of the PDF export since it uses up lots of RAM and can crash the server; learned that the hard way:

 	sudo rm -f /usr/share/phpmyadmin/libraries/plugins/export/PMA_ExportPdf.class.php
 	sudo rm -f /usr/share/phpmyadmin/libraries/plugins/export/ExportPdf.class.php